Determining your school

 Falsification of documents submitted is subject to penalty under Hawaii Revised Statutes 710-1063, resulting in the child being sent back to the school where he/she should properly be attending.
 The Department may pursue prosecution at its discretion.

-homelessness are covered by enrollment guidelines provided in the McKinney-Vento Act.
+Families experiencing unstable housing are covered by enrollment guidelines provided in the McKinney-Vento Act.
+Please

 Power of Attorney if the child is not living with the parents.